 Emanuel Canfora, currently works at Maastricht University Medical Centre in the department of Human Biology.
 His current position involves teaching, basic and applied science, and project management.
 Dr Canfora’s multidisciplinary research focuses on strategies to manipulate the gut microbiota to prevent and treat obesity-related metabolic diseases.
 He received his BS in Nutritional Science from the Technical University Munich and a MS in Physical Activity and Health from Maastricht University, where he also completed his PhD under Professor Ellen Blaak at Maastricht University and Top Institute Food and Nutrition in 2016.
 His thesis ‘Short-chain fatty acids: the link between gut microbiota and metabolic health’ was awarded the Dr. Gerritzen Award for best thesis in diabetes research in the Netherlands.
 His present research focuses on the effects of prebiotics and the microbial products short-chain fatty acids on human substrate and energy metabolism.
 To study in vivo effects and underlying mechanism, his work combines short and long-term human intervention studies, with a range of in vitro experiments with stem cells derived from human adipose tissue and skeletal muscle.

-Many thanks; it is a pleasure to join the NIU board.
+Many thanks; it is a pleasure to join the board.
 I became aware of the NIU board during the first year of my PhD.
-I followed the NIU session during the ECO in Lyon in 2012.
-One of our research group members, Dr. Gijs Goossens, was a member of the NIU board in that time.
+I followed the new investigator session during the ECO in Lyon in 2012.
+One of our research group members, Dr. Gijs Goossens, was a member of the board in that time.
 I enjoyed the informal session and the interaction between new obesity researchers from all over the world.
-Last year, I participated in the NIU autumn school, which was great and I had the opportunity to speak with the other NIU board members.
+Last year, I participated in the autumn school, which was great and I had the opportunity to speak with the other board members.
 After this course I was encouraged to apply for board membership.
-In the future, I hope I can help to further develop and circulate the idea of the NIU to increase collaborations among new obesity researchers from across Europe and to disseminate interesting new research.
+In the future, I hope I can help to further develop and circulate the idea of the network to increase collaborations among new obesity researchers from across Europe and to disseminate interesting new research.
 I very much look forward to the activities and events in the years to come.

 2) You mention an early interest in science as a youngster.
 Please tell us how you came to develop an interest in science – and in particular in biology and chemistry.